queer/boxxy/README.md

   # default.
 Must be specified for the correct behaviour when the target is a
   # file.
 Required because the target file/directory may not exist yet.
   mode: "file"
+  # The list of commands that this rule applies to.
+If no commands are
+  # specified, the rule applies to all programs run with boxxy.
+  only:
+  - "kubectl"
 ```

 ## developing